Vikram Samvat 2024: Auspicious Date, Time And Muhurats

 When you hear the Gujaratis saying ‘Nutan Varshabhinandan’ or ‘Saal Mubarak’ in their language, you know that they are busy celebrating their new year.
-Some of you may see the young children bursting crackers on the road or the couple visiting a temple to seek blessings from God.
+Some of you may see young children bursting crackers on the road or a couple visiting a temple to seek blessings from God.

 The Vikram Samvat calendar indicates starting the Gujarati new year from Shukla Paksha’s Pratipada of Kartik month.
 This day is celebrated with lots of enthusiasm and happiness to mark the beginning of the new year.

 Gujarati New Year is celebrated on the next day of Diwali, where many people perform Annakut Puja, also known as Govardhan Puja.
 The beauty of India is there are various religions and religious beliefs.
 For instance, the Hindu new year falls in Chaitra month, Gujarati new year falls in Kartik month, and the Tamil new year falls in Chithirai month.

 So, In 2024 on which day you are going to celebrate the Gujarati New Year?
 Read along with us to know the dates and muhurat timings.

 In Gujarati, the new year is called ‘Bestu Varas’, ‘Padwa’, or many of them call it ‘Varsha Pratipada’.
 It is well-known as Gujarati Nav Varsh.
 People of Gujarat greet each other by saying ‘Nutan Varshabhinandan’ on this day, which means they wish a Happy New Year.
 Some of them also visit the home of their relatives to seek elders blessings.

 Important Dates and Timings Of Gujarati New Year 2024